FoilMiser/Dataset_Collector/README.md

 ## Quickstart options

-### Jupyter (WSL / bash required)
+### Jupyter (Windows-first, bash optional)

-The notebook uses `bash run_pipeline.sh ...`, so it needs WSL or another environment with `bash` available.
-On native Windows without WSL, use the Windows orchestrator below instead.
+The notebook runs on Windows-first Python.
+Use `bash run_pipeline.sh ...` cells if you have WSL or another shell with `bash` available; otherwise use the Windows-native orchestrator below.

 ### Windows-first Jupyter (Natural corpus)